-The RPM package of the Module shall be downloaded from the Oracle Linux 7 "Security Validation (Update 8)" yum repository and installed by standard tools recommended for the installation of Oracle packages on an Oracle Linux system (for example, yum, RPM, and the RHN remote management tool).
+The RPM package of the Module can be installed by standard tools recommended for the installation of Oracle packages on an Oracle Linux system (for example, yum, RPM, and the RHN remote management tool).
 The integrity of the RPM is automatically verified during the installation of the Module and the Crypto Officer shall not install the RPM file if the Oracle Linux Yum Server indicates an integrity error.
 The RPM files listed in section 3 are signed by Oracle and during installation; Yum performs signature verification which ensures as secure delivery of the cryptographic module.
 If the RPM packages are downloaded manually, then the CO should run 'rpm -K <rpm-file-name>' command after importing the builder's GPG key to verify the package signature.
 In addition, the CO can also verify the hash of the RPM package to confirm a proper download.